7 Warning Signs of Gaslighting in Relationships and How to Stop It

 Before I go into the 7 signs of gaslighting in relationships, I want to first touch on how to know if you’re a victim of gaslighting abuse.

 • You are always trying to be “good enough” for your partner because you never know if you are.
+Remember, you are the only person whose opinion truly matters when it comes to your feelings and perceptions.

 • You think (and are told) that you are too sensitive.